lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

 When this option is on, the left sidebar will be shown in a compact form (narrower width).
 Change of the option is applied when the browser is refreshed.
-If you want to immediately change the type of the sidebar without refreshing the page, click the leftmost icon at the top of the sidebar.
+If you want to immediately change the type of the sidebar without refreshing the page, click the leftmost icon at the top of the header.

 Language
 ^^^^^^^^